1011X/rever/README.md

 A common case for loops is to iterate through a range of numbers, a list of items, etc. So a `for` loop is being considered:

 ```
-// for numbers
-for i in 0..100 do
+for i in 0..100   -- for numbers
     // ...
-loop
+end

+for i in list     -- for finite lists
     // ...
-done

-// for a list?

-for i in list do
-    // ...
-loop
-    // ...
-done
+end
 ```